AprilS21/Dissertation/README.md

 # Contents of Repo

 - Plan
-- draft of report, including summarys of papers read
+- draft of final report, including summarys of papers read
 - notes
 - code
 - anything else regarding the dissertation

+The DraftDissertation folder contains the current draft of my report.

 The DissertationPDF folder contains the college template for the report.
-I have added citations to my bibliography and summarys of the papers I've read in the introduction section in Background.